 Beats Solo3 – Reviews & Buyer’s Guide

 The popularity of wireless headphones has blown through the roof in recent times.
 Companies with very famous names such as beats and Sony have all made their impact on this genre of music equipment.
 Here, we discover the recently released Beat Solo 3 which is one of the flagship headphones released by Beats.
-After years of much criticism and low tier performance, Beats has upgraded their technology and have given the market that substantially improves their position in the market.back to menu ↑
+After years of much criticism and low tier performance, Beats has upgraded its technology and have given the market that substantially improves its position in the market.back to menu ↑

 Beats by Dr. Dre is a high-end audio brand founded in 2006 by Dr. Dre and Jimmy Iovine.
 Through its family of premium consumer headphones, earphones, and speakers, Beats has introduced an entirely new generation to the possibilities of premium sound entertainment.
 One of the pioneers in the business, Beats launched itself towards the top of the music industry with their simplistic design and good quality speakers.

 The brand’s continued success helps bring the energy, emotion, and excitement of playback in the recording studio back to the listening experience for music lovers worldwide.
 Right around 2010, Beats had lost its rank in the market as it consistently failed to deliver the high performance that they promised.
 To cater to this downfall, Apple Inc. acquired Beats by Dre in July 2014

 after which they have released the Beats Solo3, their flagship product.

 If you have an iPhone, connecting the headphones wirelessly is extremely convenient.
 You just activate Bluetooth on your phone, turn the headphones on, and press the pop up on your phone which says “connect” and you’re good to go.
 You can even use NFC or other connecting methods to connect to the Beats Solo3.